Monika-81/wanderlust-p5/README.md

 </details>

 #### **Comments**
 As a site user you can read all the comments even if you are not logged in.
 The comments section are located below the post.
 A none logged in user can not see the box to add a comment.
 The user that has left a comment on a post has the choice to edit or delete their comment.
-The function to edit and the delete are almost identical to editing and deleting a post.
+The function to edit and the delete are almost identical to editing and deleting a post. (**User Story 12 & 13**)
 <details>